helkey/url-shorten/README.md

 ## Infrastructure Orchestration
 Terraform was used here for provisioning cloud resources due to its simplicity and ease of use.
-Schedulers popular for large and complex systems include Fleet, Kubernetes, Marathon, and Mesos.
+Schedulers popular for large and complex systems include Fleet, Kubernetes, Marathon, and [Mesos](http://mesos.apache.org/).

 ### Kubernetes
 Kubernetes provides deployment, scaling, load balancing, and monitoring.
 Kubernetes was developed at Google, and has become an extremely popular recently due to its power and flexibility.
 In 2015, container survey found just 10 percent of respondents were using any container orchestration tool.
-Two years, 71% of respondents were
+Two years later, 71% of respondents were
   [using Kubernetes to manage their containers](https://techcrunch.com/2017/12/18/as-kubernetes-surged-in-popularity-in-2017-it-created-a-vibrant-ecosystem/).

 Kubernetes is particularly well suited for a hybrid server use case, for example the case